Sara-Tucker/python-notes/django/http-objects.md

 $ django-admin startproject mysite
 ```

-#### Request and response objects
 Requests and responses go through middleware.
-Think of middleware as your house window, where requests go out and responses come in, both of them going through the window.
+Think of middleware as your house window, user's where requests come in and responses go out, both of them going through the window.
 ```python
 def home_view(request):
     return HttpResponse('Hello world')